-- 112. Naval Ship Systems I. (3-0).
+- 200. Naval Science For the Merchant Marine Officer I. (3-0).
 Credit 3.
-Types, structure and purpose of naval ships.
-Ship compartmentation, propulsion systems, auxiliary power systems, interior communications and ship control.
-Elements of ship design to achieve safe operations and ship stability characteristics. - 200.
-Naval Science For the Merchant Marine Officer I. (3-0).
-Credit 3.
 Organization of the U.S. Navy (including the Naval Control of Shipping Organization) with discussion of the Merchant Marine Naval Reserve commission in order to provide a sound basis for liaison between the U.S. Navy and the Merchant Marine.
-Seapower will be analyzed and Naval communications procedures and underway replenishment procedures will be introduced.
+Seapower will be analyzed and Naval communications procedures and underway replenishment procedures will be introduced. - 300.

-- 210. Naval Ship Systems II.
-(3-0).
-Credit 3.
-Introduction to the theory and principles of operation of naval weapons systems, capabilities and limitations, theory of target acquisition, identification and tracking, trajectory principles and basics of naval ordnance. - 300.
 Naval Science For the Merchant Marine Officer II.
 (3-0).
 Credit 3.
 The nature of the hostile naval threat and types of surface, subsurface, and air attacks to which both U.S. Naval and merchant shipping can be subjected are presented.
 Self-defense measures which merchant ships can employ and Naval escort defensive actions will be analyzed.
-The student will become proficient in maneuvering when in convoy and naval damage control procedures. - 315.
-Navigation.
-(2-3).
-Credit 3.
-Theory, principles and procedures of ship navigation.
-Mathematical analysis, spherical triangulation and practical work involving sight reduction, sextants, publications and course logs.
-Rules of the Road, lights, signals and navigational aids; inertial systems. - 316.
-Naval Operations Analysis.
-(3-0).
-Credit 3.
-Theory, principles and procedures of ship movements and employment.
-Communications, sonar-radar search and screening theory.
-Tactical formations and dispositions, relative motion, maneuvering board and tactical plots are analyzed for force effectiveness and unity. - 411.
-Principles of Naval Organization and Management.
-(3-0).
-Credit 3.
-Introduction to the structure and principles of naval organization and management.
-Naval organization and management practices and the concepts that lie behind them within the context of American social and industrial organizations and practices.
-Lines of command and control; organization for logistics, service and support, functions and services of major components of the Navy and Marine Corps, and shipboard organization.
-Management and leadership functions. - 485.
+The student will become proficient in maneuvering when in convoy and naval damage control procedures. - 485.
 Problems.
 Credit 1 to 4.
 Directed study in problems in the field of naval science not covered by other courses in the department.
 Prerequisites: Senior classification and approval of department head.

-OCEAN ENGINEERING
+OCEAN ENGINEERING (O.E.)

-(O.E.)